cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - If MODE is 3’b110

-  - If the timer is armed, i.e., the CSR ARM is high, then the event is made high for the rising edge of the selected signal and remains the same until the next rising edge of the signal.
+  - If the timer is armed, i.e., the ARM is high, then the event is made high for the rising edge of the selected signal and remains the same until the next rising edge of the signal.
 If the ARM CSR is low, then the output event is low forever.

 - If MODE is 3’b111